 Realme C2 arrived in May 2019 with Helio P22 chipset embedded within along with 2/3GB of RAM, 16/32GB of internal storage.
 It received a Lite edition of its custom ColorOS UI.
 It is one of the Realme devices that could be bumped to Android 11 although we aren’t completely sure at this moment.

-Realme 3 arrived last year in March with Helio P60 chipset, 3/4GB of RAM, and 4230 mAh battery.
+Realme 3 arrived last year in March with a Helio P60 chipset, 3/4GB of RAM, and a 4230 mAh battery.
 The budget smartphone arrived with Android 9.0 and was later upgraded to Android 10 so it will be its second and last upgrade to Android 11 unless Realme doesn’t want to upgrade it.

 - Realme C1 (2019)